-- If the character who receives a papercut does not flinch or generally carries on with his business, it is a very good indication of his or her badassery.
+- If the character who receives a papercut does not flinch or generally carries on with his or her business, it is a very good indication of his or her badassery.

 - Papercuts also trigger almost every Minor Injury Overreaction.

-Paper cutting is done with equal yet ever improbable frequency with both actual bladed weapons such as swords and knives, as well as bullets and magic projectiles.
+Paper cutting is done with equal yet ever improbable frequency both with actual bladed weapons such as swords and knives and with bullets and magic projectiles.
 Never mind what properties have been attributed to the latter and that a bullet passing right by the skin would more likely burn and bruise it than cut it with surgical precision.

 - Though Dragon Ball Z has paper cutting occur on innumerable occasions, it is mostly of the cookie-cutter Standard Bleeding Spots variety.
 One memorable subversion: When Super Saiyan 3 Goku tosses a provocative little Ki ball past Super Buu, the audience expects a paper cut - but instead the tiny ball rips a horrible gash on Super Buu's face, revealing all manner of alien anatomy.
 Gross.

 - This may have something to do with the Buus being Made of Plasticine.

 - There is another subversion when Vegetto punched the air to cut Superbuu's cheek.
 Instead of a neat, surgical precission cut, it leaves a very noticeable and wide gash that reveals the flesh below it.
 (If it can even be called flesh, that is)